academe/laravel-google-api-auth/README.md

 <a href="{{ route('academe_gapi_authorise', ['final_url' => url('home')]) }}">GAPI Auth</a>
 ```

-Get access to the API and list Analtics accounts that can be accessed:
+Get access to the API and list Analytics accounts that can be accessed:

 ```php
 try {